Supervised contrastive learning for cell stage classification of animal embryos: Materials and methods

 \subsubsection{Loss function}

 The training loss involves two loss terms as illustrated in Figure \ref{fig:clembryo}, the SupCon loss and the classification loss.
 The SupCon loss is built on the concept of contrastive loss extended to supervised scenarios by the authors of\cite{scl}.
-This loss adds information on whether two elements belong to the same class, thus helping to fix the limitations of self-supervised contrastive learning, which might push apart the representations of same class samples.
+This loss adds information on whether two elements belong to the same class, thus helping to fix the limitations of self-supervised contrastive learning, which might push apart the representations of same-class samples.
 By enforcing clustering within classes, the SupCon loss ensures that the encoder produces representations that are more robust and discriminative, ultimately to the benefit of downstream classification tasks.
-Let us consider N video sequences; the data augmentation module generates two augmented versions of each sequence.
-We note $\mathcal{I} = \{1,...,2N\}$ the set of indexes of all the augmented videos $\textbf{v}_i$ and $\textbf{y}_i\in[1,K]^T$ their associated vector of class labels.
-For a given frame $\textbf{v}_{i, t}$, let us also consider $A(i,t) = \mathcal{I}\times \mathopen{[}1, T\mathclose{]} \setminus \{(i,t)\}$, the set of indexes of all the augmented frames except $\textbf{v}_{i,t}$ and $P(i, t) = \{(p, s) \in A(i, t), y_{p, s}=y_{i,t}\}$, the set of indexes of all the augmented frames different from $\textbf{v}_{i, t}$ but with the same label.
+Let us consider N video subsequences.
+The data augmentation module generates two augmented versions of each subsequence.
+We note $\mathcal{J} = \{1,...,N\}$ the set of indexes $j$ of all subsequences $\textbf{v}^{j}_{i}$ and $\textbf{y}^{j}_{i}\in[1,K]^T$ their associated vector of class labels.
+For a given frame $v^{j}_{i, t}$, let us also consider $A(j,i,t) = \mathcal{J}\times \mathopen{[}1, 2\mathclose{]} \times \mathopen{[}1, T\mathclose{]} \setminus \{(j,i,t)\}$, the set of indexes of all the augmented frames except $v^{j}_{i,t}$ and $P(j, i, t) = \{(q, p, s) \in A(j, i, t), y^{q}_{p, s}=y^{j}_{i,t}\}$, the positive set of $v^{j}_{i, t}$. $P(j, i, t)$ contains the other augmented version of the original frame $v^{j}_{t}$, like purely self-supervised approaches, but also all augmented frames with the same label as $v^{j}_{i, t}$.
 The SupCon loss writes: